 Day two began with a hike back up to the town of Mürren to rent equipment and begin the via ferrata, a special European way of hiking that makes all of your friends question your sanity and their henceforward relationship with you.
 You will learn more about the via ferrata in part two of this series titled SHAKY KNEES, NEPALESE.
-But I’ll give you this, it was the most terrifying, stinky-sweat-inducing, exhilarating thing I have ever done in my life.
+But I’ll give you this, it was the most terrifying, stinky-sweat-inducing, exhilarating thing I’ve ever done in my life.
 And I have been in not one, but two spelling bees.
 Would I do it again?
 In a heartbeat.* Would my friends do it again?
 “Not if you paid me a million dollars!
 And I’m still going to murder you in your sleep!” was the official line.
 That took up a good four white-knuckled hours of our day and when the trail ended at the Mountain Hostel it was pizzas all around!
 Huzzah!
 We lived!
 What a glorious time to be alive!

 * In a New York minute.
 In the blink of an eye.
 At the drop of a hat.
 All other clichés that signify a non-hesitant yes.

 Pizzas led to napping.
 Napping led to Rugenbräu.
 Rugenbräu led to the consumption of what was left of the duty-free booze and playing card games that I bitched about ceaselessly even though I was winning the whole time.
 My friends are lucky to have me.

 It’s always a sad thing to leave this place.
 Looking at it with your own eyes still won’t convince you that this inconceivably badass place is real.
 The air is so clean and the ever-flowing street water is so delicious and pure.
 The flowers are so fragrant and, holy shit, that milk is fresh!
 Newly laid eggs and handmade jams for breakfast.
 Pretending to be the cliffhanger from The Price is Right.
 Tightrope walking over waterfalls and arguing about which constellations are which.
 Edelweiss and Alpine streams.
 These are a few of my favorite things!

 WHAT’S YOUR FAVORITE SWISS ACTIVITY?